History of the prime minister of the United Kingdom: Treasury Bench

 The Revolutionary Settlement gave the Commons control over finances and legislation and changed the relationship between the executive and the legislature.
 For want of money, sovereigns had to summon Parliament annually and could no longer dissolve or prorogue it without its advice and consent.
 Parliament became a permanent feature of political life.
 The veto fell into disuse because sovereigns feared that if they denied legislation, Parliament would deny them money.
-No sovereign has denied royal assent since Queen Anne vetoed the Scottish Militia Bill in 1708.
+No sovereign has denied royal assent since Queen Anne vetoed the Scottish Militia Bill in 1708; even then, this was only done on the advice of her government, the last true veto being exercised by William III against the Qualifications Bill in 1696.

 Treasury officials and other department heads were drawn into Parliament serving as liaisons between it and the sovereign.
 Ministers had to present the government's policies, and negotiate with Members to gain the support of the majority; they had to explain the government's financial needs, suggest ways of meeting them and give an account of how money had been spent.
 The Sovereign's representatives attended Commons sessions so regularly that they were given reserved seats at the front, known as the Treasury Bench.
 This is the beginning of "unity of powers": the sovereign's ministers (the Executive) became leading members of Parliament (the Legislature).
 Today, the prime minister (First Lord of the Treasury), the chancellor of the Exchequer (responsible for the budget) and other senior members of the Cabinet sit on the Treasury bench and present policies in much the same way ministers did late in the 17th century.